“Everyone Is Capable of Change”

 A first-generation college student, Kenshara understands all too well the value of knowledge and the struggle involved in overcoming diversities.
 As such, she continuously seeks opportunities to further expand and develop her education.

-This year, Cravens is on track to earn her Ph.D. in Social Work from Walden University.
+Cravens to earned her Ph.D. in Social Work from Walden University in 2023.
 Her dissertation is titled: Experiences and Perceptions of Hospital Social Workers, wherein she explores the commonly misunderstood world of social work in the hospital arena.
 A subject she knows well as she’ll also be earning the title of Licensed Clinical Social Worker (LCSW) this year.

 These monumental achievements are of course, on top of what Cravens has already accomplished: She is a Licensed Master Social Worker (LMSW) and a Licensed Graduate Social Worker (LGSW), as well as a current Assistant Professor at Prairie View A&M University.